phasehq/console/CONTRIBUTING.md

 ## Writing and submitting code

 Anyone can contribute code to Phase.
 To get started, check out the local development guide, make your changes, and submit a pull request to the main repository.
+When committing code, please try and use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).

 ## Licensing